Skip to the main content.

 A waterfall structure outlines how everyone financially involved in the venture will be compensated in the event of the sale of the company, or a liquidation.

-Long story short, Growth Shares are perfectly fine to be issued alongside Ordinary Shares that are issued for EIS.
-But they can affect EIS eligibility if the waterfall isn’t structured properly.
+To cut a long story short, growth shares are perfectly fine to be issued alongside ordinary shares that are issued for EIS, but they can affect EIS eligibility if the waterfall isn’t structured properly.

 And that’s precisely what happened in the Abingdon Health Limited v HMRC (2016) case.
 The waterfall in Abingdon Health Limited’s articles was designed so that: